jkmnt/falcon-url/README.md

 def on_get(self, req: Request, resp: Response, *, thing_id: int, foo: str, **kwargs: Any): ...
 ```

-Or make the argument non-keyword and have a correctly typed decorator.
+Or make the argument non-keyword and ensure the decorator is typed correctly [unreadable enough]:

 ```python